 Emma Watson was born on April 15, 1990, in Paris, France, but raised in England.
 The actress got her big break as a child with Harry Potter and the Sorcerer's Stone, growing up on screen as she reprised her role of Hermione Granger through the franchise's eight films.
-Watson went on to enjoy success in the fashion and modeling industries, and continued to prove her abilities as an actress with roles in films like My Week with Marilyn, The Perks of Being a Wallflower and Beauty and the Beast.
+Watson went on to enjoy success in the fashion and modeling industries, and continued to prove her abilities as an actress with roles in films like My Week with Marilyn, The Perks of Being a Wallflower, Beauty and the Beast and Little Women.

 Emma Charlotte Duerre Watson was born on April 15, 1990, in Paris.
 Her parents, both British lawyers, are Jacqueline Luesby and Chris Watson.
 Her brother, Alex, was born three years later.
 Her parents divorced when Watson was 5, and she moved back to Oxfordshire in England with her mother and brother.